vseryakov/backendjs/README.md

 it is required to clear cache manually there is `db.clearCache` method for that.
 Also there is a configuration option `-db-caching` to make any table automatically cached for all requests.

-## nanomsg

-For cache management signaling, all servers maintain local cache per machine, it is called `LRU` cache.
-This cache is maintained in the master Web process and serves all local Web worker processes via IPC channel.
-Every Web master process if compiled with nanomsg library can accept cache messages on a TCP port (`cache-port=20194/20195`) from other backend nodes.
-Every time any Web worker updates the local cache, its master process re-broadcasts the same request to other connected Web master processes on other nodes thus keeping in sync caches on all nodes.

-In case of a single machine even with multiple CPUs there is nothing to configure, it is enabled by default.
-In case of multiple servers in the cluster it requires one or multiple cache coordinators to be configured.
-It can be any node(s) in the cluster.
-The coordinator's role is to broadcast cache requests to all nodes in the cluster.

-For very frequent items there is no point using local cache but for items reasonable static with not so often changes this cache model will work reliably and similar to what `memcached` or `Redis` servers would do as well.

-The benefits of this approach is not to run any separate servers and dealing with its own configuration and support, using nanomsg internal backend cache system is self contained and does not need additional external resources, any node can be LRU server whose only role is to make sure all other nodes flush their caches if needed.
-Using redundant coordinators servers makes sure cache requests reach all nodes in the cluster and there is no single point of failure.

-Essentually, setting `cache-host` to the list of any node(s) in the network is what needs to be done to support distributed cache with nanomsg sockets.

 ## memcached
-Setting `cache-type=memcache` and pointing `memcache-host` to one or more hosts running memcached servers is what needs to be done only, the rest of the system works similar to the internal nanomsg caching but using memcache client instead.
-The great benefit using memcache is to configure more than one server in `memcache-host` separated by comma which makes it more reliable and eliminates single point of failure if one of the memcache servers goes down.
+Set `cache-host=memcache://HOST[,HOST]` that points to one or more hosts running memcached servers is what needs to be done only.
+The great benefit using memcache is to configure more than one server in `cache-host` separated by comma which makes it more reliable and eliminates single point of failure if one of the memcache servers goes down.

 ## Redis
-Set `cache-type=redis` and point `redis-host` to the server running Redis server.
+Set `cache-host=redis://HOST[:PORT]` that points to the server running Redis server.
 Only single Redis server can be specified.

 # PUB/SUB configurations